isaacvicente/little-container/README.md

 $ vagrant ssh
 ```

 You're now in a Ubuntu VM.
-There's still a few things you neeed to do.
+There's still a few things you need to do.

 Still in the VM, run: